ApiLogicServer/Docs/docs/index.md

 Yes, for *retrieval-oriented systems.*  But, if your system requires update logic, the multi-table derivations and constraints are **nearly half the effort** -- the iceberg under the surface of the API.

-See the screenshot above: *Customize the Logic and API*.  **Logic automation** means logic is expressed in **spreadsheet-like *rules,* not code.**

-These rules are 40X more concise than code, and are extensible with Python.
+> See the screenshot above: *Customize the Logic and API*.  **Logic automation** means logic is expressed in **spreadsheet-like *rules,* not code.**  These rules are 40X more concise than code, and are extensible with Python.
 They are automatically invoked, and are multi-table, multi-field.

+So:

-Such automation is required to fulfill the promise of *fast*.
+1. **Logic automation** is required to fulfill the promise of *fast*.
 Without it, your project will simply not get moving.

+2. **GenAI simplifies database creation**.
+In the past, Low Code tools have found it challenging to make it easy for users to define foreign keys, indices, etc.

+3. Developers will appreciate that **API Logic Server is standards-based** - use your own IDE, familiar tools such as source control, etc.

 </details>

 <details markdown>